Dvpsadmin/performance-dashboard/README.md

 To quickly iterate on how you would want the dashboard to look like use the command `make watch`.
 Every time a change is being made in the `source` folder it will output the changes in the `output` folder.
 This won't use data pulled from any metrics so if you want to see it with data you'll have to add that data in the `conf_dev.yml` file.
 You should look for words that ends with `_stat`.

 ## Update the data every 24 hours
-When you made sure that your dashboard successfully builds, which you can do with the command `make generate`.
-The next step is to make configurations for Travis.
+When've made sure your dashboard builds successfully, which you can do with the command `make generate`.
+The next step is to make configurations for Travis CI.

 You'll need to add secure github token to `.travis.yml`.
 The way to do that is described in [detail here](http://benlimmer.com/2013/12/26/automatically-publish-javadoc-to-gh-pages-with-travis-ci/).
 But in short you'll need to do the following.
 First delete the secure statement that isn't yours.
 Then get a [github token](https://github.com/settings/tokens) and use it below.

     sudo gem install travis
     travis encrypt GH_TOKEN=your_token --add

-Then in the settings for travis go on and add the following environment variables: `SD_AUTH_TOKEN` with a token from the app and `GH_REPO_SLUG` which is the path to your repo (ie in our case it would be `serverdensity/performance-dashboard`)
+Then in the settings for Travis CI go on and add the following environment variables: `SD_AUTH_TOKEN` with a token from the app and `GH_REPO_SLUG` which is the path to your repo (ie in our case it would be `serverdensity/performance-dashboard`)

 After that you start using the free service [Nightli.es](https://nightli.es) to continually build your performance dashboard every 24 hours.